 Don't worry, you don't have to throw away your five-year collection of Vogue or those records you haven't played in years.
 If left unstyled, stray items can look cluttered and occupy unnecessary space.
 Rather than toss or hide them away, think creatively about how you could display them to create a uniform wall.
 Stacking books with similar colored spines or old CDs on your bookcase is a great way to instantly make a room look considered.

 Oh, and don't forget about those precious few inches of space underneath shelves that often go to waste.
-Stack books tight to the top of the shelf or use one of IKEA's new hanging inserts to make the most of every nook.
+Stack books tight to the top of the shelf.

 Walk into each room in your home and look up.
 According to Simonsen, the space above doors is among the most underused in homes.
 "Utilizing high cabinets above doors can help make the space feel less crowded.
 "Also, the best way to use high storage, as it’s not as accessible as lower cabinets, is to use if for storing items you do not need access to on daily basis, such as seasonal items that only need to be used a couple of times a year," she says.

 If you'd rather mask open shelves or cabinets that stretch up the walls and above doorways, use lighting to guide the eye.
 A carefully chosen pendant hung low will shed light on the spotless countertop, rather than the storage above it.

 When space is limited, you need to think beyond the single, conventional purpose of a room.
 Need a guest bed?
 Add a convertible sofa to your living room.
 Want to create a home office?
 Create a built-in desk in your bookcase.
 If each room only fulfills one purpose, it's not working hard enough.

 "We understand that small, flexible living space is becoming more and more important as many of our customers move to smaller urban areas and need rooms that provide dual functions," says Simonsen.
 "Good design and functionality is always a primary concern."